ONSgeo/geospatial-training/_docs/make_a_good_map.md

  <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/mapping/Badmap_Goodmap1.png?raw=true" alt="The bad version of a London house price map">
 </p>

-<details><summary>Answer</summary>
+<details><summary><b>Answer</b></summary>

- * The colour scheme is a random palette and not accessible.
-It should be a continuous scale and colour-blind friendly
- * The borders of the MSOAs are too thick so the denser areas become impossible to see
- * The legend is poorly titled and there are to many breaks
- * The title does not properly describe what the map shows.
+ *The colour scheme is a random palette and not accessible.
+It should be a continuous scale and colour-blind friendly *The borders of the MSOAs are too thick so the denser areas become impossible to see *The legend is poorly titled and there are to many breaks *The title does not properly describe what the map shows.

  <p>Below is what the map <i>could</i> look like if it were to follow the guidance:</p>